From the Luberon to the Gorges du Verdon

 Verdon Gorge, the Blanc-Martel trail

-Sticking to the bottom of the canyon during most of the walk, the trail follows the Verdon river very closely.
-It provides beautiful views of the emerald green waters, then, contrasting with the grey rocks, especially in the narrows.
+Sticking to the bottom of the canyon during most of the walk, the trail actually follows the Verdon river very closely.
+That is why it provides beautiful views of the emerald green waters, then, contrasting with the grey rocks, especially in the narrows.
 Throughout this fabulous hike, you discover an amazing biodiversity, from the most common to the rarest species of wildflowers.
 Your local guide will be glad to tell you about them.
-You also get opportunities to observe several of the 400 large griffon vultures nesting in the Gorges du Verdon.
-This raptor species has been back for 20 years now, thanks to the reintroduction of several dozens of individuals between 1999 and 2005.

 The Blanc-Martel trail is a must for someone walking in Provence !